khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 }
 ```

+This is almost the [Leetcode 78.
+Subsets](https://leetcode.com/problems/subsets/description/) with only change in the return type.
+Leetcode asks to return the list of subsets.
 For collecting all the generated subsets we can keep a list of lists.
 Below is the comparison of Backtrack101 implementation with Leetcode 78.

 <img width="1418" alt="backtrack101" src="https://github.com/user-attachments/assets/168b56b9-d82b-4591-88fc-bb32fe21237d" />